ud-cis-discord/ud-cis-discord.github.io/pages/Staff Commands.md

 **warn:**
 The warn command takes no arguments and is used by replying to a message.
 It sends a DM to a user with a warning about breaking the rules and deletes the offending message.

+**whois:**
+The whois command takes one argument: the name of any member of the server.
+It will give you information about that user's Discord account but will not have any verification or message count information.

 ## Question Tagging Commands